wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 Finally, let's compare the U Toronto collection to the libraries of two other Canadian universities, York University and the University of Prince Edward Island.
 (Neither library's collection is in the Internet Archive, but call number files for both are in the repository.)

-!!!
-Explain that U of T is the biggest in the country.
-Give some numbers to show why the dentographs look the way they do.
+First some basic numbers about the universities and their libraries.
+(Enrolment numbers are total students as of fall 2010, taken from the [Association of Universities and Colleges of Canada's Enrolment by University page](http://www.aucc.ca/canadian-universities/facts-and-stats/tuition-by-university/?page_id=6210)):

+* University of Toronto is the biggest university in Canada with 78,900 students, and its library system is also the biggest, with [about 11,350,000 "bookform" items in its collection](http://www.library.utoronto.ca/library/aboutlibraries/annualreport/2010/table2b.pdf) as of April 2010.
+* York University has 54,600 students and its library reports [almost 2,500,000 print volumes in its collection](http://www.library.yorku.ca/binaries/Home/Assessment/Reports/YULannualreport09-10.pdf) as of April 2010.
+* University of Prince Edward Island has 4,590 students, and its [2007-2008 library annual report](http://library.upei.ca/sites/all/files/Library%20Annual%20Report%202007-2008%20_1.pdf) says it had about 370,000 books and ebooks (print books are not separated out).

+Two large universities with large collections and one small one with a smaller collection.
+If we generate dentographs for them, what will we be able to tell at a glance?

-The maximum value in U Toronto's holdings is 19,748 (this can be found with a `sort | uniq | sort` as above), so you will need to edit `dentograph.R` to change the `zlim` value to 20,000 to force the z-axis to be the same in all graphs.
+The following commands will generate the dentographs.
+Before running them, not that the maximum value in U Toronto's holdings is 19,748 (this can be found with a `sort | uniq | sort` as above), so you will need to edit `dentograph.R` to change the `zlim` value to 20,000 to force the z-axis to be the same in all graphs.
 If you don't edit it, some spikes will run out the top of the dentographs.

     $ gunzip york-call-number.txt.gz upei-call-number.txt.gz
     $ ruby convert-lc-to-numbers.rb york-call-number.txt > york-mountain-data.txt